iggual/School/schools/Spiritual/Personal/CNB_Guidance_Iggual_Dream_2.md

 ___Iggual:___

-_Greetings Cosmic Brotherhood!
+_Greetings Cosmic Nagual Brotherhood!
 My name is Iggual and i would like to shere my dream with you._

 ---